telnet2/mysql-vfs/workflow-design.md

-# .workflow File Design
+# Workflow and Policy Design

 ## 1. Introduction

-The `.workflow` file is a special policy file within the `mysql-vfs` that enables the definition of declarative, state-based workflows for directories and files.
+The `.workflow` file is a special policy file within `mysql-vfs` that enables the definition of declarative, state-based workflows for directories and files.
 It provides a powerful mechanism to control the lifecycle of resources, ensuring that they follow a predefined set of states and transitions.
-This document outlines the design, usage, and a hypothetical DSL for the `.workflow` file.
+This document outlines the design, usage, and a hypothetical DSL for the `.workflow` file, as well as a proposal for enhanced authorization using a new `.files` special file.

 ## 2. Core Concepts